julialuongw/julialuongw/README.md

 ### Data Analyst | Mathematics Educator | University of California San Diego, Mathematics & Computer Science

-Hello, I'm Julia.
-Data professional with a blend of technical and presentation skills developed over 4 years as a mathematics educator and solo programmer.
+Data professional with a blend of technical and communication skills developed over 4 years as a mathematics instructor.
+Pivoting away from teaching, I am learning more about data engineering and analytics in pursuit of optimizing processes and informing business choices.
 - Querying and Analyzing data in SQL
 - Cleaning & Exploring data in Excel and Python
 - Developing visualizations in Tableau